Discover neuroscience mentorship opportunities through this living directory, connecting mentors and mentees at all stages of their careers.

 Contact: [email protected]

-About: Black in Neuro diversifies the neurosciences by building a community that celebrates and empowers Black scholars and professionals in neuroscience-related fields.
+About: Black In Neuro diversifies the neurosciences by building a community that celebrates and empowers Black scholars and professionals in neuroscience-related fields.

-Organization: Colors of the Brain
+Website: Colors of the Brain

 Established: 2016